sherbhachu/webdriverio-example-framework/README.md

  6. A good example to see Chai expectations in action.
  7. Good use of the Page Object Model.
  8. Demonstrable use of some ES6 capabilities.
+ 9. Supports Safari, on an iOS simulator (local, using Appium)

 ## What this is not...